discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Enter Required Settings

-Go to the [Required tab](/admin/site_settings/category/required) of the site settings and enter all the required fields. **Until you set these required fields, _your Discourse is broken!_**
+Go to the [Required tab](/admin/site_settings/category/required) of the site settings and enter all the required fields. **Until you set these required fields, _your Discourse is broken!_** Go ahead and do that now.

+We'll wait.

 ### Customize Logos and Colors